lodemo/CATANA/README.md

-This repository contains the framework described in the paper Collaborations on YouTube: From Unsupervised
-Detection to the Impact on Video and Channel Popularity, C. Koch, M. Lode, D. Stohr, A. Rizk, R. Steinmetz, ACM Transactions on Multimedia Computing, Communications and Applications (TOMM)
+This repository contains the framework described in the paper Collaborations on YouTube: From Unsupervised *bold*Detection to the Impact on Video and Channel Popularity*bold*, C. Koch, M. Lode, D. Stohr, A. Rizk, R. Steinmetz, ACM Transactions on Multimedia Computing, Communications and Applications (TOMM)
 (under submission)